apache/nuttx/boards/sim/sim/sim/README.txt

   with any Windows configuration, however, because Windows does not use the ELF format.

+  This is the key part of the configuration:

+  +CONFIG_PATH_INITIAL="/system/bin"
+  +CONFIG_USER_INITPATH="/system/bin/nsh"

+  The shell is loaded from the elf, but you can also run any of the ELFs that are in /system/bin as they are on the "PATH"

 minibasic

   This configuration was used to test the Mini Basic port at